 What follows is the lost story of American facial hair.
 Like countless other histories, it is rife with contradictions.
 It begins with white Americans at the time of the Revolution who derided barbering as the work of “inferiors.”
 It continues with black entrepreneurs who turned it into a source of wealth and prestige.
 And it concludes with the advent of the beard—a fashion born out of desperation but transformed into a symbol of masculine authority and white supremacy.

 It may seem strange that barbering, which required practitioners to hold razors to their customers’ throats, was dominated by men of color in Revolutionary America.
 But the reasons for this were simple.
-Before the American Revolution, free white workers were few and their was labor expensive—especially in the southern colonies.
+Before the American Revolution, free white workers were few and their labor was expensive—especially in the southern colonies.
 So slaveholders in need of grooming often turned to their enslaved workforces.

 After the Revolution, a different set of factors compelled African-Americans to work as barbers.
 In a new country that prized personal independence, service work seemed abhorrent to many white citizens.
 At the same time, the Revolution caused many Americans to rethink the morality of slavery, which led to emancipation in the Northern states and waves of manumission in the South.